 You can import public packages from external package registries into your scripts.
-Postman supports importing packages from npm or JSR registries into pre-request scripts and post-response scripts in HTTP collections.
-You can import public external packages in your internal, partner, and public workspaces.
+Postman supports importing public packages from npm and JSR registries.
+If you're on a Postman Professional or Enterprise plan, you can also import private packages from npm that a Team Admin configured access to.
+You can import external packages in your internal, partner, and public workspaces.
+External packages are supported in HTTP, gRPC, and GraphQL requests.

-You can search for public external packages in npm and JSR and import them directly into your HTTP collections.
+You can search for public external packages in npm and JSR and import them directly into your HTTP, gRPC, and GraphQL requests.

-To search and import an external package, do the following:
+To search and import a public external package, do the following:

-When you import an external package into the code editor, a JavaScript variable is declared that you can use to call functions and objects in packages.
+When you select a public external package from search, a JavaScript variable is automatically declared in the code editor.
+Use the variable to call functions and objects in the package.
 By default, the variable identifier is based on the external package name.
 The variable's value is the pm.require

-method with the package registry, name, and latest version number as the argument in the following format: registry-name:package-name@version-number
+method with the package registry, name, and latest version number as the argument in the registry-name:package-name@version-number

 // package imported from npm